 - Programs under a federal, state, or local government

-To be eligible to apply, you must:
+To be eligible to apply, your organization must:

-Your eligible Project must meet these guidelines:
+Public Programming: Your eligible project must meet these guidelines:

 - The project is the work of an organization, not an individual.

 - Projects grants support a specific, connected set of activities.
 These activities have a beginning and an end, explicit objectives, and a set cost.
 This might be an aspect of the organization’s cultural activities, such as a one-time event; a single production; an exhibition; a workshop; or series of related arts activities, such as art classes or training sessions.
-A Project may be a one-time activity.
+A project may be a one-time activity.
 Or it can be a program that you repeat for multiple years.

-The following types of activities are not eligible for Projects grants:
+The following types of activities are NOT ELIGIBLE for Projects grants:

 - Programming outside of Massachusetts.